Python-BI-2023/HW4_Functions2/HW4_Vaganova/README.md

 ## Operations

+This section contains description of functions you can find in our library.

 ## change_residues_encoding(seq, query='one')

 Transfer amino acids from 3-letter to 1-letter code and vice versa.
 By default, converts all seq into 1-letter format, even those already 1-letter.
 Case-sensitive.